-The Halo series is not only one of the most important shooter franchises of all-time, but it’s also the only one that managed to save an entire platform.
-The original Xbox didn’t exactly have a powerhouse lineup of first-party games in its early years.
-With lackluster exclusives like Blinx: The Time Sweeper and Fuzion Frenzy, there wasn’t much of a reason for players to pick it up – at least, that would have been the case if not for Halo: Combat Evolved.
+The Halo series is not only one of the most important shooter franchises of all time, but it’s also the only one that managed to save an entire platform.
+The original Xbox launched with lackluster exclusives like Blinx: The Time Sweeper and Fuzion Frenzy that wouldn’t have given players much of a reason to pick the console up — if it weren’t for Halo: Combat Evolved.
 The original game spawned countless books, toys, television series, and, of course, sequels.
-With 11 different games split across multiple genres, there is a lot to play if you’re a Halo fan.
-Here are all the Halo game ranked from best to worst.

 1. Halo: Combat Evolved